algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/concepts.md

 is exclusive with the higher level one (that we call 'managed').

-This layer on top of the Algolia API even let us create features that don't exist in the normal API.
-We have created some features that rely on multiple queries based on the pattern we found over time.
+This layer on top of the Algolia API even let us create features that don't exist in the raw Algolia API.
+We have created some features that rely on multiple queries based on the pattern we found over time like disjunctive and hierarchical faceting.

 On and on, the overall idea of those managed API's is to make the usage of Algolia filters as easy as possible.
 Some are mainly adaptation of the API,